 Being extremely hardy and very beautiful with its silver-gold hues, silverberry is making a comeback among the favorite plants in our gardens.

-Evergreen varieties reflect light towards your flower beds or lighten up your hedges all year round.
+Evergreen varieties reflect light towards flower beds and lighten up hedges all year round.

 An interesting species which belongs to the same Elaeagnus genus is Elaeagnus angustifolia, also called Russian olive tree.